Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

    ![Speech Studio Speech Resource](../images/SpeechStudioSpeechResources.png)

-1. Select the Speech Resource that was created in above.
+1. Select the Speech Resource that was created in the previous step.
+If you cannot see your speech resource, wait for a short while and refresh the page.
 1. Click the eye icon to reveal the **Speech resource key**.
    >**Note**: Take note of this key for use later on.